 This program will be funded every odd year beginning in 2015.
-This program will provide means to respond to complaints and concerns that arise regarding traffic control in residential neighborhoods.
-The program will evaluate and prioritize requests received by the City and install traffic calming measures where appropriate.
-The program will use the Traffic Calming Policy developed by the Council's Transportation Committee in order to identify the appropriate measures.
-Has Project Previously Been Approved By Council?
-No If Yes, Appropriation Amount Previously Budgeted \$- Appropriation Amount Requested for 2015 \$ 25,000 Estimated Appropriations To Be Requested In Future [identify \$ amounts by FY]: FYs This is an ongoing capital program.
-Identify Effect Of Project On Future Operating Expen ditures
+This program will provide means to respond to concerns that arise regarding traffic control in residential neighborhoods.
+The program will evaluate and prioriti received by the City and install traffic calming measures where appropriate.
+The program will use the Traffic Cadeveloped by the Council's Transportation Committee in order to identify the appropriate measures. ze requests Has Project Previously Been Approved By Council?
+No If Yes, Appropriation Amount Previously Budge If Yes, Appropriation If Yes, Appropriation \$ - ted Appropriation Amount Requested for 2015 \$ 25,000 Estimated Appropriations To Be Requested In Future FYs [identify \$ amounts by FY]: Identify Effect Of Project On Future Operating Expenditures